Syr0nix/WinOps/README.md

 Overview
 RedFox WinOps, developed by Syr0nix, is an all-in-one EXE utility for optimizing Windows performance—especially on gaming and high-performance systems.
 It offers a suite of tools for storage cleanup, networking fixes, visual performance tweaks, telemetry removal, and activation.

-You can use individual tools or click “Run All Procedures” for a full system tune-up.

 🔧 Key Features & Procedures

 System & Storage Maintenance